 - Your Spouse is Cheating on You, Now What?

 What is the difference between heir and next-of-kin?

 An heir broadly means “one who inherits” or in other words “one who receives anything from another upon their death”.
-However, in a legal sense, heirs are all persons who are entitled to share in the distribution of an estate where there is no Will.
+However, in a legal sense, heirs are all persons who are entitled to share in the distribution of an estate.
+This happens where there is no Will.